Working as a doctor in Ontario, CA - What IMGs need to know

 105,504- 139,882

-An NHS district general hospital in the South West of England is looking for a Consultant in Clinical Oncology with an interest in breast and skin cancers.
-The Clinical Oncology department comprises a team of 11 consultants and is supported by a large team of middle grade doctors and specialist nurses.
+An NHS teaching hospital in the North of England is looking for a Consultant in Medical Oncology with all interests considered.
+The oncology department comprises a team of consultants and is supported by a large team of middle grade doctors.
+This Medical Oncology job is open to both international applications and UK-based doctors, though those with European Specialist Registration or MRCP (UK) are most encouraged to apply.

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case-by-case basis.